istio/istio.io/_docs/reference/api/mixer/mixer-config.md

 <a name="istio.mixer.v1.config.GlobalConfig"></a>
 ### GlobalConfig

-GlobalConfig defines configuration elements that are available for the rest of the config
+WARNING: GlobalConfig is deprecated, see the Config API's swagger spec.

-It is used to configure adapters and make them available in AspectRules
+GlobalConfig defines configuration elements that are available for the rest of the config.
+It is used to configure adapters and make them available in AspectRules.

 <table>
  <tr>